apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 }
 ```

-It is very important to _always_ end spans that have been started, as otherwise resources they use may keep accumulating and lead to memory leaks, or worse issues in tracing backends depending on their implementation.
+It is very important to _always_ end spans that are started, as attached resources may keep accumulating and lead to memory leaks or worse issues in tracing backends depending on their implementation.

 The manual way of managing spans also means that error paths need to be treated with increased attention.
-This is something the `withSpan` APIs handle automatically, but we cannot rely on the `withSpan` detecting an error thrown out of its body closure anymore when using the `startSpan`/`end` APIs.
+This is something that `withSpan` APIs handle automatically, but we cannot rely on `withSpan` detecting an error thrown out of its body closure anymore when using the `startSpan`/`end` APIs.

-When an error is thrown, or if the span should for some reason be considered errored, you should invoke the ``Span/recordError(_:)`` method and pass an ``Error`` that should be recorded on the span.
+When an error is thrown, or if the span should be considered errored for some reason, you should invoke the ``Span/recordError(_:)`` method and pass an ``Error`` that should be recorded on the span.
 Since failed spans usually show up in very visually distinct ways, and are most often the first thing a developer inspecting an application using tracing is looking for, it is important to get error reporting right in your library.
 Here is a simple example how this might look like:

 ```swift
 var span: Span